osamaasifoak/osamaasifoak/README.md

 ### My Digital Garden 🌱
 - 🔭 I’m currently working on the [Flutter Cart Package](https://pub.dev/packages/flutter_cart)
-- 🔭 I write articles on Flutter, most of which you will find on Medium [osamaasif.medium.com](https://osamaasif.medium.com)
+- 🔭 I write articles on Flutter, most of which you will find on Medium [Osama Asif](https://osamaasif.medium.com)
 - 💬 Ask me about Flutter, MongoDB, React and Node
 - 🌱 I’m currently doing certification in MongoDB